β‘ Lesson 18: Eevee Real-Time Rendering

 - All effects enabled

-- Contact Shadows on key lights
+- Ray-traced soft and contact shadows on key lights

 - Use: Hero shots, stills, portfolio pieces